gallettilance/gallettilance.github.io/assignments/assignment7.md

 3. **Hypothesis Testing Implementation**:

    - **Data Generation**:
+     - Use the parameters specified during data generation (β₀ and β₁) as the null hypothesis values.
-     - Generate datasets under the null hypothesis where the true parameter equals the hypothesized value.
+     - For simulations under the null hypothesis, generate datasets using the original parameters:
-     - For example, if testing the slope, generate `Y` using `Y = β₀ * X + error`.
+       - `Y = β₀ + β₁ * X + μ + error`

    - **Simulation**:
+     - Run `S` simulations under the null hypothesis using the **original β₀ and β₁ values specified during data generation**.
+     - For each simulation:
+       - Generate a dataset using `Y = β₀ + β₁ * X + μ + error`.
-     - Run `S` simulations to create datasets and compute the slope or intercept for each.
+       - Compute the slope or intercept for each simulated dataset.
      - Store these values to create the distribution under the null hypothesis.

    - **Calculating p-value**: